Ligand: Trans-spanning ligands

-Trans-spanning ligands are bidentate ligands that can span coordination positions on opposite sides of a coordination complex.
+In coordination chemistry, a trans-spanning ligand is a bidentate ligand that can span coordination positions on opposite sides of a coordination complex.
+This means that the two attachment points of the ligand are located on opposite sides of the metal center, forming a linear or near-linear arrangement.
+The trans-spanning ligand bridges the two coordination positions, providing stability to the complex.

 Ambidentate ligand

-Unlike polydentate ligands, ambidentate ligands can attach to the central atom in two places.
-A good example of this is thiocyanate, SCN−, which can attach at either the sulfur atom or the nitrogen atom.
+In contrast to polydentate ligands, ambidentate ligands can attach to the central atom in either one of two (or more) places, but not both.
+An example is thiocyanate, SCN−, which can attach at either the sulfur atom or the nitrogen atom.
 Such compounds give rise to linkage isomerism.

-Polyfunctional ligands, see especially proteins, can bond to a metal center through different ligand atoms to form various isomers.
+Polydentate and ambidentate are therefore two different types of polyfunctional ligands (ligands with more than one functional group) which can bond to a metal center through different ligand atoms to form various isomers.
+Polydentate ligands can bond through one atom AND another (or several others) at the same time, whereas ambidentate ligands bond through one atom OR another.
+Proteins are complex examples of polyfunctional ligands, usually polydentate.

 Bridging ligand

 A bridging ligand links two or more metal centers.
 Virtually all inorganic solids with simple formulas are coordination polymers, consisting of metal ion centres linked by bridging ligands.
 This group of materials includes all anhydrous binary metal ion halides and pseudohalides.
-Bridging ligands also persist in solution.
+Bridging ligands can also persist in solution.
 Polyatomic ligands such as carbonate are ambidentate and thus are found to often bind to two or three metals simultaneously.
 Atoms that bridge metals are sometimes indicated with the prefix "μ".
 Most inorganic solids are polymers by virtue of the presence of multiple bridging ligands.
 Bridging ligands, capable of coordinating multiple metal ions, have been attracting considerable interest because of their potential use as building blocks for the fabrication of functional multimetallic assemblies.
+Ligands such as halides which may not be bridging in solution can become bridging in the solid state due to the energetic favorability of filling the metal's first coordination sphere in the solid state.
+While in solution, open coordination sites in the coordination sphere of a metal complex are often filled by molecules of coordinating solvents such as water, acetonitrile, or tetrahydrofuran.